mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### Appleseed Sun Disc:

-Though Appleseed physicall sky had a solar radiance function implemented but it was missing a visible solar disc.
-Initially, I used the already implmented preetham's radiance function to implement the solar disc.
+Though Appleseed physicall sky already had a solar radiance function implemented, but it was missing a visible solar disc.
+Initially, I used the already implmented preetham's radiance function to implement a visible solar disc.

 ![](final_report_assets/Preetham_Sun.jpg)